hivemq/mqtt-cli/docs/_docs/hivemq/behavior-state.md

 ***

-The behavior-state command of the HiveMQ command line offers a set of commands to query the behavior validation state of currently connected MQTT clients using a HiveMQ DataHub API endpoint.
+The behavior-state command of the HiveMQ command line offers a set of commands to query the behavior validation state of currently connected MQTT clients using a HiveMQ Data Hub API endpoint.

+**NOTE**: The HiveMQ Data Hub is a new product in the HiveMQ platform and commands using it may be subject to breaking changes in the future.

 ```
 mqtt hivemq behavior-state